oimoyu/blender_bonex_document/source/rigidbody.rst

 **Bounce Coefficient**: reflects the elasticity of the collision.

+**Enable Gravity**: Controls whether the rigid body is affected by gravity.

 **Rigidbody Group**: rigidbody belongs to which group.
 If empty is set, that means this rigidbody will not collide with any thing.

 **Collision Group**: rigidbody will collide with which group.